 Writing and adding more tests

 Now that you are familiar with adding Cypress, you can add more tests.
-For example, you can test adding a new todo item and deleting a todo item.
+For example, you can test fetching an individual user or even creating a new user on the sample API we are using.

 .
 That is also where to declare any other arguments like the body